TezosTaqueria/taqueria/taqueria-vscode-extension/README.md

 ### Quickstart

-A basic workflow Taqueria is:
+A basic workflow in Taqueria is:

 1. Initialize the project by running the `taq init` command
 2. Install necessary plugins (LIGO, SmarPy, Flextesa, Taquito, ect)